tlienart/tlienart.github.io/src/pages/csml/cvxopt/split.md

    (C+\alpha\mathbf I)z_{k+1} &=\esp (b+(\alpha \mathbf I-B)x_{k+1})
 \end{cases}
 $$
-and converges to the solution for a sufficiently large $\alpha$.
+and converges to the solution provided $\alpha$ is sufficiently large.
 @@

 It can be proved that this iteration converges provided $\alpha$ is sufficiently large.